-Ramadan the best month of the year and is a gift from Allah and a golden opportunity for us Muslims to get closer to Him by increasing good deeds.
+Ramadan the best month of the year and is a gift from Allah (glorified and exalted be He) and a golden opportunity for us Muslims to get closer to Him by increasing good deeds.

 For every important thing we do in our life it’s worthwhile to plan ahead and make needed preparations so that it becomes an unforgettable event in our life.
 Ramadan is an important event in a Muslims life.
 Some common practices that Muslims engage in are, praying qiyam-al-layl, reading more Qur’an, giving extra sadaqah and of course, lots of du’a.